Introduction

 TGT Coil Technology

-The Pillar uses Yocan's TGT (Target Tech) coil system, offering two distinct heating options:
+The Pillar uses Yocan's TGT (Target Tech) coil system.
+You get two heating options with different strengths.

 TGT P Coil (Ceramic Donut)

-The ceramic donut coil heats evenly across a flat surface, providing:
+The ceramic donut heats evenly across a flat surface:

 - Maximum flavor preservation